History

 2014

 Shandaken planned its first auction in the late winter of 2014.
-Making the unusual choice to offer participants a significant percentage of their sales, Shandaken secured work by Terry Winters, Jim Drain, Jordan Wolfson, and many others in support of its free residency program.
+Making the unusual choice to offer participants a significant percentage of their sales, Shandaken secured work by Terry Winters, Jordan Wolfson, and many others in support of its free residency program.
 Now staffed by a full-time director, Shandaken offered more programs than ever this year, including a week-long, retreat-style think tank about queer theory and cultural production; and a retrospective exhibition with work by over 60 alumni and friends of the organization.

 With Shandaken's lease term on the upstate campus nearing its end, it began to search for a new home.